Abarat by Clive Barker

 - Finished reading it on April 19, 2010

 - It's been a little while since I've read a Douglas Clegg novel.
 This was a conscious decision on my part because I was having issues with reading some of his early stuff.
 I couldn't figure out what was happening in some of his books; plus there were flashbacks within flashbacks within flashbacks that were confusing me.
 His writing technique was well done but it was his style that I wasn't liking.
-So how did I end up reading Afterlife?
+So how did I end up reading AFTERLIFE?
 I'm a member of the book club at Cemetery Dance and this was one of the "book of the months" that were sent out.
 Rather than denying the book its purpose of being read (corny but I do feel like that at times), I read it.
 And I'm very glad that I did.
 The novel was much better than I expected.
 Julie Hutchinson has her life taken a sudden turn for the worse when her husband is murdered.
 She's dealing with the pain and loss while also helping her daughter and stepson cope.
 Fortunately she has friends and family that want to help.
 Unfortunately stranger things start happening that they can't help with.
 Things like her husband's body disappearing from the morgue, realistic and erotic dreams of her husband and a stranger being in and disappearing from within her house.
 She turns to a TV psychic for some help and he seems to help.
 But is he really trying to help or do something more?
 The characters are all fleshed out nicely.
 The story proceeds at a very quick and suspenseful pace.
 And I was very pleased with the book.
-Afterlife has changed my opinion of Douglas Clegg's writing.
+AFTERLIFE has changed my opinion of Douglas Clegg's writing.
 I'm probably not going hunt down his next book quite yet but I will have positive thoughts going into whatever book of his I end up with next.

 Alabaster by Caitlin R. Kiernan